14 of the best bluebell walks in Herts and Beds

 Sherrardspark Wood, Welwyn Garden City

 These 200 acres of volunteer-managed woodland are buzzing with wildlife amongst the ancient oak and hornbeam trees – so old is the wood in fact, that it is mentioned in the Domesday Book!
-Usually there’s a programme of warden-guided walks, where you can learn more about the history of the woods and the seasonal changes, but they’re suspended at the moment, so keep checking the site to find out when they’ll be up and running again.
+Usually there’s a programme of warden-guided walks, where you can learn more about the history of the woods and the seasonal changes, so keep checking the site for updates.

 Another ancient woodland and nature reserve, Hawkins Wood is separated into north, south and central sections by (what are believed to be) medieval banks and ditches.
 There’s tonnes of birdlife to be found here, as well as the odd brown hare and, obviously, an abundance of bluebells.